Actress Debbie Reynolds, Carrie Fisher's mom, dies at 84

-Debbie Reynolds, the star of such films as "Singin' in the Rain" and "How the West Was One," died Wednesday at the age of 84.
-Reynolds' death comes just one day after her daughter, actress Carrie Fisher, died.
+Debbie Reynolds, the star of such films as "Singin' in the Rain" and "How the West Was Won," died Wednesday at the age of 84.
+Reynolds' death came just one day after her daughter, actress Carrie Fisher, died.

 Her son, Todd Fisher, confirmed Reynolds' death to the Associated Press.